Motorcycle Accident Compensation Claims

 Out of court settlements for motorcyclist injury claims

 Claims valued between £1,000 – £25,000 can usually be settled out of court using the Pre-Action Protocol for Low Value Personal Injury Claims in Road Traffic Accidents.
-This is a government backed process that is intended to make it easier, faster and less costly for claimants and defendants to agree fair compensation voluntarily.
+This is a government backed process that intends to make it easier, faster and less costly for claimants and defendants to agree fair compensation voluntarily.

 For claims worth in excess of £25,000, we are still normally able to secure an out-of-court settlement thanks to our strong skills in negotiation and Alternative Dispute Resolution (ADR).
 We have previously been able to agree 6-figure sums in compensation through such methods for serious motorbike injury claims, making life much easier for our clients.